Inaction over public complaints: Imran’s warning to 263 officers

 ISLAMABAD: The government has issued show-cause notices and warning letters to officers for their non-serious attitude and inaction on public complaints registered with the Citizen Portal.

-The action was initiated after Prime Minister Imran Khan, during a cabinet meeting, took notice of inefficiency of government officers, which was also narrated by the federal ministers.
+The action was initiated after Prime Minister Imran Khan, during a cabinet meeting, took notice of inefficiency of government officers, which was also complained by the federal ministers.

 According to the Prime Minister’s Office (PMO), the Punjab chief secretary had completed the scrutiny of 1,586 officers’ dashboards and a report of PM’s Delivery Unit was also submitted to the prime minister.